An introduction to the categorical p-adic Langlands program: Background on category theory

 If $\cA$ is a Grothendieck abelian category, the stable $\infty$-category $D(\cA)$ is left and right separated, and also right complete~\cite[Prop.~1.3.5.21]{LurieHA}.
 It need not be left complete in general~\cite{MR2875857}.

 If $\cA$ admits countable products, and if these are furthermore exact, then $D(\cA)$ admits countable products (take products level wise on complexes), and it follows from~\cite[Prop.~1.2.1.19]{LurieHA} that $D(\cA)$ is left complete (since Condition~(2) there is satisfied).
 For example, if $\cA$ is the abelian category of modules over a ring, then $D(\cA)$ is left complete as well as right complete.
 We will be interested in contexts in which products in $\cA$, although they exist, may not be exact, and so we note the following mild generalization of~\cite[Prop.~1.2.1.19]{LurieHA}.
-(The possibility of such a generalization is noted in~\cite[Rmk.~6.1.5]{MR3730514}, where the hypothesis of right $t$-exactness of products is required to hold only ``up to a finite shift''.)
+(The possibility of such a generalization is noted in~\cite[Rmk.~6.1.5]{MR3730514}, where the hypothesis of right $t$-exactness of products is required to hold only ``up to a finite shift''.
+Essentially the same result is also proved as~\cite[Prop.~8.14]{antieau2021uniquenessinfinitycategoricalenhancementstriangulated}.)

 \begin{prop} Let~$\cC$ be a stable $\infty$-category equipped with a $t$-structure.
-Suppose that $\cC$ admits countable products, and that the formation of countable products is of bounded amplitude. \emph{(}I.e.\ there is some $a \geq 0$ such that if $\{X_n\}$ is any sequence of objects of~$\cC^{\leq 0},$ then $\prod_n X_n$ lies in $\cC^{\leq a}$.\emph{)} Then $\cC$ is left complete if and only if $\cC$ is left separated. \end{prop} \begin{proof} One follows the proof of~\cite[Prop.~1.2.1.19]{LurieHA}, noting now that if $\cdots \to X_n \to X_{n-1} \to \cdots$ is a tower of objects in $\cC^{\leq 0},$ then $\lim X_n$ lies in $\cC^{\leq a+1}.$
+Suppose that $\cC$ admits countable products, and that the formation of countable products is of bounded amplitude \emph{(}i.e.\ there is some $a \geq 0$ such that if $\{X_n\}$ is any sequence of objects of~$\cC^{\leq 0},$ then $\prod_n X_n$ lies in $\cC^{\leq a}$\emph{)}.
+Then $\cC$ is left complete if and only if $\cC$ is left separated. \end{prop} \begin{proof} One follows the proof of~\cite[Prop.~1.2.1.19]{LurieHA}, noting now that if $\cdots \to X_n \to X_{n-1} \to \cdots$ is a tower of objects in $\cC^{\leq 0},$ then $\lim X_n$ lies in $\cC^{\leq a+1}.$

 Now the proof works just as written, except that rather than considering the factorization $\lim f \to f(n-1) \to f(n),$ we consider the factorization $\lim f \to f(n-a-1) \to f(n).$ \end{proof}

 \begin{remark} We elaborate slightly on the construction of \cite{MR2875857} alluded to above: it gives examples of Grothendieck abelian categories~$\cA$ for which both the hypothesis of Proposition~\ref{prop:left completeness criterion} (that countable products in $D(\cA)$ have bounded cohomological amplitude), and the conclusion (that $D(\cA)$ is left complete) fail.
 Example~\ref{ex:non-analytic} below gives an explicit example of this construction, which arises naturally in the context of smooth representation theory of (non-analytic) pro-$p$-groups. \end{remark}